venturaEffect/the_consciousness_ai/docs/contributing.md

    - **License**: Verify that the dataset is licensed for commercial use.
    - **Proposed Use**: Explain how the dataset can be used in the ACM project (e.g., training models, fine-tuning, validation).

 3. If approved, submit a pull request to add the dataset details to the `/docs/datasets.md` file.
+(Note: This `datasets.md` file is a planned document and crucial for dataset management.
+Its creation is a priority.)

 ---